piraeusdatastore/piraeus-operator/docs/explanation/deletion-policies.md

 3. If using ClusterAPI, the `pre-drain.delete.hook.machine.cluster.x-k8s.io/linstor-prepare-for-drain` annotation on the Machine is removed.
 This will cause ClusterAPI to start draining the node.
 4. Piraeus Datastore will wait for all PVs that were marked in Step 1 to be reattached on new nodes.
 This ensures that LINSTOR can choose the optimal replica placement for the next step.
+Piraeus Datastore will wait for a certain amount of time, which can be configured using [`LinstorSatelliteConfiguration`](../reference/linstorsatelliteconfiguration.md#specevacuationstrategy)
 5. Piraeus Datastore will signal LINSTOR to evacuate the node.
 LINSTOR will create replacement resources for all diskful and diskless resources on the node.
 Volumes that are currently in use on a diskless will get a local replica, if that is possible based on the available storage pools.